BillyjeanRequirements/requirementsProject/Business Analysis.md

 * Regulatory requirements: The project will need to comply with all relevant regulations and laws, including data privacy laws and regulations related to the transportation industry.

 # 8. Appendix
+CSQS: Customer Service Quality Supervisor.

+EIC: Employee in Charge

+eMD: (eTicketing Mobile Device) An electronic device (Smartphone) used for lifting tickets electronically and assist with other train related tasks.

+LSA: Lead Service Attendant - is responsible for the operation of Food Service Cars.
+The title of Steward and Employee-in-Charge (EIC) have been classified as LSA to reflect common usage

+OSHA: Occupational Safety & Health Administration - an agency of the United States Department of Labor created by Congress.
+Its mission is to prevent work-related injuries, illnesses, and deaths by issuing and enforcing rules (called standards) for workplace safety and health

+OSA: Operations Service Advisory – an Amtrak document used to inform Train Service, Onboard Service and Station Service Employees of job related information that has a defined time limit and does not permanently change any policies or procedures in the Service Standards: Manual for Train Service and Onboard Service Employee

+TA: Train Attendant - assists passengers in either Coach or Sleeping Cars

+TSA: Transportation Security Administration - is a component of the Department of Homeland Security and is responsible for security of the nation’s transportation systems

 ## 8.1 Acronyms and abbreviations